projectcontour/contour/design/external-authorization-design.md

 There are few existing authorization servers that support the Envoy GRPC mechanism (most support HTTP).

 ***Decision:*** Maintainer consensus was that this trade-off is OK.
-We can help contribute Envoy GRPC support to existsing authorization servers.
+We can help contribute Envoy GRPC support to existing authorization servers.

 ## No Authorization Intermediaries